 Sunsets are so amazing that they make sunset photography easy …once you know the best sunset photography settings to use.
 You really don’t need any fancy gear.
 You can capture great sunset photos on any camera, including your phone.

-But sometimes extra equipment can help, but as I said, it’s definitely not essential.
+Sometimes extra equipment can help, but as I said, it’s definitely not essential.
 If you have the following items, in addition to your camera and lens of course, you’ll find them handy for sunset photography:

 Tripod